forgefed/forgefed/html/index.md

 # Project status

-The specification and software produced but this working group is still in the early stages, and there is still much work to do and ample design-space for discussion and contributions.
+The specification and software produced by this working group is still in the early stages, and there is still much work to do and ample design-space for discussion and contributions.